Kmalevski/kmalevski.github.io/content/articles/Internship.md

 ![json_parse2](/articles/article-1/json_parse2.png)

 ## Challenges
-hroughout the internship, I faced and overcame numerous challenges, from dependency issues during installation to debugging code integrations.
-Here are some of the key challenges and how I resolved them:
+Throughout the internship, the python-written platform presented many challenges: from dependency issues during installation to debugging code integrations.

 -  During the initial setup, I encountered several dependency conflicts.
 CAPEv2 is very dependency sensitive which is a problem beacuse even if 1 dependency conflicts with others, the sandboxing platform will become unstable and unusable.